Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml-get-started.md

 1. Select **YAML**, and then select **Apply**.

-1. Select **Get sources**, and then select your version control repository.
+1. Select **Get sources**, select **GitHub**, and then select your version control repository.
 You'll need to authorize access to your repo.

 1. Select **Process**.